nih-cfde/programets/README.md

 stable](https://img.shields.io/badge/lifecycle-stable-brightgreen.svg)](https://lifecycle.r-lib.org/articles/stages.html#stable)
 <!-- badges: end -->

-The goal of programets is to gather metrics from iCite, Google Analytics, GitHub, and other sources to help assess the impact of your NIH Project on the broader research community.
+The goal of programets is to compile public metrics from iCite, Google Analytics, GitHub, and related sources to help researchers understand how their NIH project engages with the broader research community.
+The package is designed to highlight how project impact evolves over time, such as in response to publications or events.

 ## Installation